cezarywojcik/creativecommits/README.md

 To run, `npm install` and then `node app.js`.

-If you want to log some statistics, run `node app.js -l` instead.
+If you want to log some stuff about the commits, run `node app.js -l` instead.

 ## Settings